 Guidelines for Submitting Proposals

 The Program Planning Committee (PPC) seeks proposals that will incorporate a blend of adult learning styles and cross-cutting themes.
-The theme for #AAPMR22 is Leading the Way.
+The theme for #AAPMR23 is Boldly Securing Your Future.

 Education is offered in different formats throughout the live in-person and virtual Annual Assembly.
 We are seeking submissions in the following categories:

-- Clinical and Practice Symposia Sessions—these 60 or 75 minute symposia should focus on clinical or practice topics.
-A 60 or 75 minute presentation should include a brief question and answer segment.
-All sessions will be offered live, in-person in Baltimore.
+- Clinical and Practice Symposia Sessions—these 60- or 75-minute symposia should focus on clinical or practice topics.
+A 60- or 75-minute presentation should include a brief question and answer segment.
+All sessions will be offered live, in-person in New Orleans.

-- Skills Labs—these 3-hour hands on sessions are designed to provide in-depth training on a specific skill or set of skills, including small-group hands-on or immersive training.
-Each Skills Lab must incorporate at least 4 hands on stations with a maximum of 8 stations.
+- Skills Labs—these three-hour hands-on sessions are designed to provide in-depth training on a specific skill or set of skills, including small-group hands-on or immersive training.
+Each Skills Lab must incorporate at least four hands-on stations with a maximum of eight stations.
 These sessions will have an additional fee for participants and will occur in-person only.

 Each complete and submitted submission received by the published due date will be peer-reviewed.
 In an effort to help guide submitters, the following criteria is provided to indicate the areas that will be seriously considered during the review process: